Overview

 Investment strategy risk: The adviser believes that sustainable investing may mitigate security-specific risk, but the screens used in connection with sustainable investing reduce the investable universe, which limits opportunities and may increase the risk of loss during market declines.

 Interest rate risk: Changes in interest rates impact prices of fixed-income and related investments.
 When interest rates rise, the value of fixed-income investments (paying a lower rate of interest) generally will fall.
-Investments with shorter terms may have less interest rate risk, but generally have lower returns and, because of the more frequent maturity dates, may involve higher re-investment costs.
+Investments with shorter maturities may have less interest rate risk, but generally have lower returns and, because of the more frequent maturity dates, may involve higher re-investment costs.

 Credit risk: Corporate and sovereign issuers of the notes and certificates in which the Fund invests may not be able or willing to make payments when due, which may lead to default or restructuring of the investment.
 In addition, if the market perceives deterioration in the creditworthiness of an issuer, the value and liquidity of the issuer’s securities may decline.

 Sector risk: From time to time, based on market or economic conditions, the Fund may have significant positions in one or more sectors of the market.
-To the extent the Fund invests more heavily in particular sectors, its performance will be especially sensitive to developments that significantly affect those sectors.
-Individual sectors may be more volatile, and may perform differently, than the broader market.
-The industries that constitute a sector may all react in the same way to economic, political or regulatory events.
+To the extent the Fund invests more heavily in particular sectors, its performance will be especially sensitive to developments that significantly affect those sectors.Individual sectors may be more volatile, and may perform differently, than the broader market.
+The industries that constitute a sector may all react in the same way to economic, political, or regulatory events which may cause the Fund's returns to suffer.

 High yield risk: Bonds that are unrated or rated below investment grade, which are known as “junk bonds,” typically offer higher yields to compensate investors for increased credit risk.
 Issuers of high-yield securities generally are not as strong financially and are more vulnerable to changes that could affect their ability to make interest and principal payments.
 High-yield securities generally are more volatile and less liquid (harder to sell), which may make such securities more difficult to value.
-Unrated securities present additional uncertainty because of the difficulties in determining their comparability to rated securities.
-Unrated securities are often comparable to below investment-grade securities.
+Unrated securities present additional uncertainty because of the difficulties in determining their comparability to rated securities.Unrated securities are often comparable to below investment-grade securities.

 Liquidity risk: Liquidity risk exists when particular investments are difficult to sell and may be more difficult to value.
 If the Fund is forced to sell these investments during unfavorable conditions to meet redemptions or for other cash needs, the Fund may lose money on its investments.
 As a result, the Fund may be unable to achieve its objective.